Mohammadbinshahid/-School_District_Analysis.-/README.md

 Revised
 ![district_summary_df revised](https://user-images.githubusercontent.com/104873181/171786912-ca7afa94-f7f5-48e5-8e3f-3bced7918844.png)

-The test data of 9th grade students of Thomas Hight School was changed to null data.
+The test data of 9th grade students of Thomas High School was changed to null data.
 Revised percentages of students passing were calculated.
 Data showed an insignificant change in overall scores.
 Math grade average came down to 78.9 as compared to 79.
 In percentage terms, grade average went down by 0.2% to 74.8% from 75% in the original analysis for maths.

 For reading, the grade average was same rounded to one decimal point however pass percentage dropped from 86% to 85.7%.